Center Parc Stadium

-Center Parc Stadium (also commonly referred to as Georgia State University or GSU Stadium) is an outdoor stadium in Atlanta, Georgia.
+Center Parc Stadium (also commonly referred to as Georgia State Stadium or GSU Stadium, formerly Turner Field) is an outdoor stadium in Atlanta, Georgia.
 The stadium is the home of the Georgia State Panthers football team as of the 2017 season, replacing the Georgia Dome which had served as their home stadium from the program's inception in 2010 until 2016.

 It was originally built for the 1996 Summer Olympics as Centennial Olympic Stadium.
 Following the 1996 Summer Paralympics, the Olympic Stadium was reconfigured as designed into the baseball-specific Turner Field, serving as the home of the Atlanta Braves of Major League Baseball from 1997 until 2016.
 After the Braves' departure for Truist Park in Cobb County, Georgia State University acquired the stadium and its surrounding parking lots for a large scale expansion of the university's campus, including new private and student housing, academic, and retail space, in addition to the stadium redevelopment.

-Center Parc Stadium is the second former Braves ballpark to be converted to a college football stadium, the first being Boston's Nickerson Field.
+Center Parc Stadium is the second former Braves ballpark to be converted to a college football stadium, the first being Boston University's Nickerson Field.